American Express CD Rates and Features for 2026

 All information about American Express CD accounts has been collected independently by GOBankingRates and has not been reviewed or approved by American Express.
 These products are not available through GOBankingRates.

-Certificates of deposit (CDs) allow you to secure the same rate for an extended amount of time.
+Certificates of deposit (CDs) allow you to secure the same rate for an extended period of time.
 They’re a great way to make a high yield on money that you won’t need for a while.

-Current American Express CD Rates: September 2025
+Current American Express CD Rates: February 2026

-American Express CDs come in terms ranging from 11 months up to five years.
+American Express CDs come in terms ranging from 11 months to five years.
 See the chart below for all the rates and terms.

-CD Term Annual Percentage Yield (APY) Minimum Deposit
+Term Annual Percentage Yield (APY) Minimum Deposit

 11 months $0